Visited: January 2013

 Population: 10 million (2013)

-- Benin is the birthplace of voodoo – combining elements of Roman Catholic ritual with traditional African magical and religious rites, characterized by sorcery and spirit possession.
+- The birthplace of voodoo, blending Roman Catholic rituals with traditional African rites involving sorcery and spirit possession.

-- Rundown city Cotonou; motorcycles taxis, impoverished buildings, informal street sellers and basic eateries.
+- Rundown city Cotonou with impoverished buildings, informal street sellers and basic eateries.

-- Ganvié – a village built on wooden stilts 2 meters above water level, offering safe shelter from slaves’ traders.
+- Ganvié – a village built on wooden stilts 2 meters above water level.

 Benin is the birthplace of the voodoo religion and home to the former Dahomey Kingdom from the beginning of 17th century to the end of 19th century.